ArctosDB/documentation-wiki/_how_to/How-to-Search-for-Specimens.markdown

 ### Locality Attributes Magic

 **Age** and **Chronostratigraphy** are 'metadata terms' from various sources which provide less-specific ways to find localities.
-For example, a metadata query for Cisuralian will find assertions for Asselian because of a ``Cisuralian includes Asselian`` assertion on the ctchronostrat_series_epoch code table.
+For example, a metadata query for Cisuralian will find assertions for Asselian because of a ``Cisuralian includes Asselian`` assertion in the ctchronostrat_series_epoch code table metadata.

 ### The Rest